myshov/awesome-mobile-web-development/README.md

 - [Web Notifications](https://www.w3.org/TR/notifications/) - on an API for end-user notifications.

+## Talks

+- [Fundamentals of Mobile Web Development](https://www.youtube.com/watch?v=z6dg_V22wV0) - overview of the best practices for mobile web development, by Matt Gaunt.
+- [Future App Model: Advanced Service Worker](https://www.youtube.com/watch?v=J2dOTKBoTL4) - the glimpse on how to optimize web apps and sites using streams and service workers and other new APIs, by Jake Archibald.
+- [Instant Loading: Building offline-first Progressive Web Apps](https://www.youtube.com/watch?v=cmGr0RszHc8) - introduction to service workers, by Jake Archibald.
+- [Mobile Web Performance](https://www.youtube.com/watch?v=_y5IzI_tpTw) - what to do on your site to achieve the best possible mobile experience, by Estelle Weyl.
+- [Mobile Web Performance Auditing](https://www.youtube.com/watch?v=WrA85a4ZIaM) - how to audit performance issues on the site, by Paul Lewis.

 ## Performance Auditing

 - [Lighthouse](https://github.com/GoogleChrome/lighthouse) - analyzing tool for web apps and web pages.